nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 5. Open up the NGF and NGINX container logs and check for errors.
 6. Inside the NGINX container, check that `http.conf` was not changed and `config-version.conf` had its version set to `2`.
 7. Send traffic through the example application and ensure it is working correctly.
-8. Check that NGF can still update statuses of resources.
+8. Check that NGF can still process changes of resources.
    1. Delete the HTTPRoute resources by running `kubectl delete -f cafe-routes.yaml` in `/examples/https-termination`
    2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.